tenancy/docs/docs/hyn/5.x/nginx.md

 Tenancy natively integrates with the Nginx webserver.
 For that to work you need to do a minor configuration.

-Edit the `/etc/nginx/nginx.conf` and just below the last `include` statement
+Edit the `/etc/nginx/nginx.conf` and below the last `include` statement
 add:

 ```apacheconfig